moderncampus/cms-examples/example-code-simple-site/readme.md

 - This package contains code for a small sample website that can be used in Modern Campus CMS.

 ## Installation
-1. Compress _nav.inc, _props.pcf, _resources, about, index.pcf into a zip file
+1. Compress _nav.ounav, _resources, about, index.pcf into a zip file
 2. Upload the compressed file
 3. Publish all files
 4. Navigate to the published pages and see if the content renders correctly